-This year, because of the COVID-19 pandemic, they took the event virtual.
+This year, because of the COVID-19 pandemic, they took the event virtually.
 I had no idea what to expect.
 How can you possibly take all that energy from a live event and watch it on a screen?
-What I learned is to never second guess Avant, their team, and the people running leading technology companies who we represent.
+I learned to never second guess Avant, their team, and the people running leading technology companies we represent.
 Here are 3 takeaways from the event.

 Although moving an event online requires technology and planning, Avant managed to create a space that felt like a live conference.
 It was a brilliantly conceived event with virtual lounges, auditoriums, exhibit booths, training sessions, and impactful guest speakers– all possible because of the platform they developed to create as engaging an experience as they could.